Rajesh9825/IMDB-Sentiment-Anlaysis/README.md

 * Developed a Flask web application for real-time review classification.

+* Initially deployed the model on an AWS EC2 instance using SSH for connection.

-* Hosted the model on Render (cost-free hosting).
+* Due to cost concerns, migrated the deployment to Render (cost-free hosting).

-* Users can input a review and get sentiment predictions instantly.
+* Users can input a review and get sentiment predictions instantly through a Flask web application.

 live demo : https://imdb-reviews-sentiment-analysis-q27f.onrender.com